 Colmar Christmas Market

-Let me tell you about the magic of Christmas in Colmar.
+Let us tell you about the magic of Christmas in Colmar.
 If there was ever a place where you would find Sleeping Beauty, Cinderella, Belle and Snow White all hanging out together then Colmar, Alsace would be the place.
 Colmar is so fairytale that you almost expect sweet singing blue birds to magically appear to put on your coat for you.
 The cobble-stone streets make you feel like you have just stepped into an actual storybook and you can see how places, like this magical village, would have inspired many of the fairytales that we grew up loving.
 Add to this the magic of Christmas and you will be in heaven.
-So let me show you around the Colmar Christmas Market in this extentive travel guide to one of Europe’s best Christmas markets.
+So let us show you around the Colmar Christmas Market in this extentive travel guide to one of Europe’s best Christmas markets.

 The great thing about Europe is how accessible it is.
 There are a few airports which are close to Colmar.
 You can choose between Basel, Strasbourg, Baden, Stuttgart or Zurich.
 To be fair you could even fly to airports such as Frankfurt and get the train or rent a car.